 Why?
 Everything they make takes something from the planet we can’t give back.
 Each piece of Patagonia clothing, whether or not it’s organic or uses recycled materials, emits several times its weight in greenhouse gases, generates at least another half garment’s worth of scrap, and draws down copious amounts of freshwater now growing scarce everywhere on the planet.

-They placed the ad in the New York Times asking people to buy less on Black Friday.
+The Patagonia case study is highlighted with an ad in the New York Times asking people to buy less on Black Friday.
 Yes, they are in business to make and sell products.
 Yes, they need to make money, and they are growing, but they want to make sure they address the risks of consumerism and don’t want to show up hypocritical.

-They refuse to sell to Wall Street or Silicon Valley
+Patagonia refuses to sell to Wall Street or Silicon Valley

 Patagonia is in business to save our home planet.

+The Patagonia case study is the best example of standing behind brand purpose.
 For years, Patagonia has used “We will build the best product, cause no unnecessary harm and use business to inspire” as their mission statement.”
 This year, they have dialled up their mission to “be in business to save our home planet.”
 That’s definitively purpose-driven.

 Sensing many other brands are trying to copy the way they do purpose, The founder of Patagonia, Yvon Chouinard, now 81, has taken note and said “Purpose is not a strategy”.